sghiassy/StateKit/README.md

 <img title="StateKit Logo" src="http://cloud.shaheenghiassy.com/image/252G1229101R/StateKit-Logo.png" width="800" />

-[StateKit](https://github.com/sghiassy/StateKit) is a framework for iOS and OSX, to capture, document and manage state, in order to keep your application code sane.
+[StateKit](https://github.com/sghiassy/StateKit) is a framework for iOS and OSX, to capture, document and manage state, in order to keep your application code calm & sane.

 ## Quick Example